 For businesses to gain tangible value out of the rising tide of digital transformation they need to consider the entire content lifecycle in their organisations.
 In many cases the use of paper is predicated on the fact that employees need to view and make decisions on the information captured on the document.

 Digital transformation provides the opportunity to critically review these practices and the disruptive power of digitalisation to transform these for enhanced efficiency and a competitive advantage.
 The digital content lifecycle shown below is a view of how business should think about the various stages of the digital document.

 Once content has been produced it can be digitally linked to other related content for context and further enrichment.
 Organisations benefit from making sense of their data, helping them make better, more insightful decisions.

-Storing, Retrieving and Using your content is critical to any business process, but doing so in a digital form provides an organisation with many benefits.
-Data can be accessed and worked with in real time from almost any device, greatly improving the business efficiency.
-In addition to this if content is stored securely digitally it greatly reduces the risk of having a single original physical version of a document, making compliance and risk far more manageable.
+Storing, retrieving and using content is critical to any business process, but doing so in a digital form provides additional benefits.
+Data can be accessed and worked with in real time from almost any device, greatly improving efficiency.
+Further, if content is securely stored digitally it greatly reduces the risk related to a single original physical version of a document, making compliance and risk more manageable.

-Archiving of Digital documents is both far more efficient and cost effective.
-With the advent of cheaper storage, archiving information is possible at a cost that is constantly dropping and includes security, redundancy and compliance built into the digital archiving platform.
+Archiving of digital documents is more efficient and cost effective than traditional means and includes security, redundancy and compliance built into the digital archiving platform.